-Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”
+Ask any lawyer, “How much does a divorce cost?” and the answer you’ll get is: “It depends!”

 The more you let your emotions run wild, the more you and your spouse will fight.
 The more you and your spouse fight, the more expensive your divorce will be.

-While that may sound simplistic, it’s really how the divorce system works.
+While that may sound simplistic, it’s also brutally honest.

-Divorce lawyers typically charge $250 – $500 per hour, or more.
+Divorce lawyers typically charge between $250 – $650 per hour, or more.
 The more time they spend on your case, the more money you spend on them.

 And lawyers aren’t the only divorce professionals you’re going to have to pay if you and your spouse fight.

 But the cost of your divorce professionals aren’t the only expenses you’re going to have in your divorce.
-If you truly want to answer the question, “How much will a divorce cost?” you’ve also got to consider the divorce costs that most people don’t even think about.
+If you truly want to answer the question, “How much will a divorce cost?” you’ve also got to consider the hidden costs of divorce.

-Dividing one household into two costs money.
+What’s more, dividing one household into two costs money.
+The second home needs furniture, furnishings, and all kinds of miscellaneous “stuff” just to make it livable.
 While it may not seem like setting up a new place will be that expensive, you may be surprised by how much money you will spend buying a second vacuum cleaner, lawn mower, dining room set, etc.

-Here are some hidden divorce costs you might not have considered.
+Here are some other hidden divorce costs you might not have considered.

 1. Taxes